 I suggest that the vast majority of Tamil films can in fact be placed within a framework analogous to this.
 You always have a male protagonist (the “hero”) who is portrayed as deeply respectful of his family and community.
 You need to be careful though, no one likes a goody two shoes.
 So the hero can be shown as breaking some social norms, but only in defense of other social norms.
 So in Bahubali, the titular characters does break some norms (eg: breaking and carrying a sacred Shiva Lingam, opposing his mother/queen in court) but only in response to other moral norms like respect for his mother, or to uphold a vow.
 So the moral integrity of the protagonist is never in serious question for the audience.
 In addition, the film hero is always portrayed as being all-powerful, typically in fighting prowess.
 There might be others who come close to the hero in their skill, but this is merely to maintain dramatic tension.
 Ultimately the hero will have to triumph.
 By exercising these two qualities, it seems to me that the Tamil film hero is a paradigmatic messiah, delivering the poor, victimized masses from the trampling foot of the wicked, and eventually establishing a utopian community.
 And at the end of the movie, the hero triumphs and time comes to a standstill in a “happy ever after”.

 II.
 What sort of utopia is established?
 One aspect of tamil cinema that has always annoyed and bored me is that there’s a fixed set of tropes that are constantly deployed in every movie.
-The hero has to be male in a very particular mould.
-You’re allowed to have wives who are also good at fighting, but it needs to be unambiguously shown that the man is superior to the woman in skills.
+The hero has to be male in a very particular mold.
+You’re allowed to have wives who are also good at fighting, but it needs to be unambiguously shown that the man is superior to the woman in skill.
 The hero will also need to be devoted to his parents, especially his mother.
 By making the hero relatable and good, we’re meant to identify with him.
 He becomes a symbol of our values, attacks on him become trials on us, and his victory is then a triumph of our way of life.
 Our traditions and identities can now reassert themselves now that they have vanquished the challengers.
 And so you have moderation victorious against greed, piety victorious against narcissism.
 Sometimes the villain is coded gay or transgender, and in the process other anxieties can be dealt with too by their defeat.

 If we were inclined to feminist analysis, here is where we point out that certain narrow gender norms are constantly being reproduced by this process.
 By constantly replaying the same narrative, this particular story about the patriarchal male is made to seem natural and inevitable.
 Different stories (for example where the woman is the unambiguously better fighter) will expose that this narrative isn’t necessary, that people can act and think outside what they usually know.
 People who make choices considered unconventional can be supported instead of belittled and torn down, if only the common imagination can be expanded.